mai1101/my-hasktorch/Session8/README.md

 [0,0,3,9,7]
 [0,0,9,27,27]
 ```
-- It has slightly higher accuracy than RNN
+- It has higher accuracy than RNN
 - The loss decreases faster than with RNN.
   RNN took a longer time to converge.
 Using the same parameters, the loss in RNN decreases to a certain extent after about 40 iterations, while in LSTM it decreases to a certain extent after about 20 iterations
 - Using LSTM increased the computational load, making the process very slow.
 While an RNN takes about 10 seconds for 80 loops, an LSTM takes about 1 minute